quicwg/ops-drafts/draft-ietf-quic-applicability.md

 QUIC assumes that all packets of a QUIC connection, or at least with the same 5-tuple {dest addr, source addr, protocol, dest port, source port}, will receive similar network treatment since feedback about loss or delay of each packet is used as input to the congestion controller.
-Therefore it is not recommended to use different DiffServ Code Points (DSCPs) {{?RFC2475}} for packets belonging to the same connection.
+Therefore, it is not recommended to use different DiffServ Code Points (DSCPs) {{?RFC2475}} for packets belonging to the same connection.
 If differential network treatment, e.g. by the use of different DSCPs, is desired, multiple QUIC